1985 CART PPG Indy Car World Series: Season summary

 Defending series champion Mario Andretti won the season opener, finished second at the Indy 500, and won the next two races, jumping out to the early points lead.
 A mid-season slump, however, saw him achieve only one top five finish the remainder of the year.
 He then broke his collarbone in a crash at Michigan, and was forced to sit out one race.
 The driver of the season became Al Unser Jr., who won the next two races (Meadowlands and Cleveland), and finished the year with nine finishes in the top 4.

 At the midpoint of the season, Mario Andretti's points lead had dwindled, while Emerson Fittipaldi, Al Unser Sr., and Al Unser Jr. were all closing in.
 At the Pocono 500, Rick Mears triumphantly returned to victory lane after his leg injuries.
 Finishing second and third were Al Jr. and Al Sr., respectively, with Al Sr. now taking the points lead.
 Unser Jr. ate away at the points lead over the next four races, and the Unsers were neck-and-neck approaching the season finale.
-Meanwhile, Bobby Rahal was making a championship run of his own, winning 3 of 5 races, and closing within 13 points of the championship lead.
+Meanwhile, Bobby Rahal was making a championship run of his own, winning 3 out of 4 races, and four poles in a row during a stretch in September–October.
+He almost won four races in row, but was taken out while leading at Sanair with only 13 laps to go.
+Rahal closed to within 13 points of the championship lead.

 With two races to go, Unser Jr. led Unser Sr. by only 3 points.
 Father and son finished 1st and 2nd at Phoenix, and the standings were flipped.
 Al Sr. led Al Jr. by 3 points going into the finale at Miami.
 Rahal finished a distant 6th at Phoenix, and was mathematically eliminated from the championship.